MehdiHmidi523/RoboND-DeepLearning-Project/README.md

 * No false positives or false negatives when following the target
 * 30 false positives and no false negatives when the quad is on patrol and target is not visible
 * 1 false positive and **190 false negatives** (compare to 111 true positives) when trying to track the target from far away

+In the images below, left is the original image, middle is the ground truth, and right is the actual semantic segmentation results.

 ### Following the Target
 ![Sample results when following the target][results_follow]